 1) Uneasy Environment

-Cats can have a difficult time handling uncertainty and under stimulation.
-If your cat’s environment is bland, they will be left to create their own fun and enjoyment.
+Cats can have a hard time handling uncertainty and under-stimulation.
+If your cat’s environment is bland, it will be left to create its own enjoyment.

 Cats require both mental and physical stimulation.
 If nothing is happening, your cat may sneak away to a dark corner of the room and shut down.
 This can lead to depression and a feeling of unwellness.